kartoteket/d3by5-pie-chart/README.md

 ```
 npm install underscore
 ```
 * Base Graph.
-This in not yet a npm module but can be found [here](https://github.com/kartoteket/d3by5-base-chart) The graph looks for it in 'lib/d3by5-base-graph'
+This in not yet a npm module but can be found [here](https://github.com/kartoteket/d3by5-base-chart) The graph looks for 'd3by5-base-graph' use [aliasify](https://www.npmjs.com/package/aliasify) or similar to shim the file or just domnload or link to top level

 ## API